Editor’s note: This article is being updated as more information is available.

 At one time, Ghost Town served as a worthy rival to the pre-Dollywood Silver Dollar City/Goldrush Junction theme parks.
 But as Dollywood and Pigeon Forge soared, Ghost Town began fading.

-As beautiful as Maggie Valley is, it couldn’t attract the number of tourists needed to support the park.
 And as the park cut corners to keep things open, rides and services began to fail.
 This trapped Ghost Town Village in a vicious cycle in which it had to fight to stay alive.

 It would be wonderful for Maggie Valley to have the park back.
 It would be wonderful for Western North Carolina and the region in general.